asingh772004/Computer-Networks-Chat-Application/README.md

 ## Features

+* Threaded client handling for scalability and asynchronous inputs and outputs
 * Multi-client support (up to 5 clients at a time)
+* Extra clients are automatically closed
 * Private messaging using @username prefix
 * Broadcast messaging
 * User alias management
 * Connection and disconnection notifications
-* Threaded client handling for scalability
+* Client terminal divided into chat window and input window with scroll option for chat

 ## Technologies Used

 * C++ (Standard Library, POSIX APIs)
 * Sockets (TCP/IP)
 * pthreads for multithreading
+* ncurses library for customized terminal
 * ANSI escape sequences for colored terminal output

 ## Compilation